amtoaer

 Inline styles > ID selectors > Class selectors > Tag selectors.

 In the case of other parts being the same, the default styles of Artitalk use an ID selector, which has a higher specificity than our custom styles.
-Therefore, our custom styles cannot be successfully applied.
+Therefore, our custom styles cannot be applied successfully.

 There are three solutions:

-1. Add an ID selector to the custom styles and make sure the custom styles are placed after the default styles.
+1. Add an ID selector to the custom styles as well, and make sure the custom styles are placed after the default styles.

-When the specificity is equal to multiple CSS declarations, the declaration that comes last in the CSS will be applied to the element.
+When the specificity is the same in multiple CSS declarations, the declaration that comes last in the CSS will be applied to the element.

 2. Add !important to each property in the custom styles.

-When an !important rule is used in a style declaration, this declaration will override any other declarations.
+When using the !important rule in a style declaration, this declaration will override any other declarations.

 3. Specify the cssurl option

-We can copy the main.css file from the repository, replace the specified entries with our custom styles, upload the modified CSS file to a website, and finally fill in the direct link address obtained after uploading into the cssurl option.
+We can copy the main.css file from the repository, replace the specified entries with our custom styles, upload the modified css file to a website, and finally fill the direct link address obtained after uploading into the cssurl option.

 Loading...